-Black cohosh is among the most popular and studied herbs for treating hot flashes and other menopausal symptoms.
-It’s the root of the plant that’s used in capsules and, less commonly, tea.
+Black cohosh is among the most popular herbs for treating hot flashes and other menopausal symptoms.
+The root of the plant is used in capsules and, less commonly, tea.
 Both forms are found in most health food stores and available online.
 Although the exact mechanism of black cohosh is unknown, researchers believe it binds to estrogen receptors or stimulates serotonin receptors.

 It’s true that hot flashes can strike at any time of day, but they’re also more frequent during times of stress.
 Stress reduction techniques may decrease the frequency of hot flashes.
 Consider taking some time for:

 There’s one more thing to add to the list of negative health effects of smoking: hot flashes.
-In fact, smoking may trigger, and even increase the severity of hot flashes.
-Quitting can help reduce the severity and frequency of hot flashes.
-The benefits don’t end there, though.
-Smoking cessation also helps reduce the risk of heart disease, stroke, and various cancers.
+In fact, smoking may trigger and even increase the severity of hot flashes.

 Low doses of antidepressants may improve symptoms in women with mild to moderate hot flashes.
-Examples of effective antidepressants include venlafaxine (Effexor), paroxetine (Paxil), and fluoxetine (Prozac).
-Antidepressants can also treat other menopausal symptoms, such as mood swings, anxiety, and depression.
+Examples of effective antidepressants include venlafaxine (Effexor XR), paroxetine (Paxil), and fluoxetine (Prozac).
+Antidepressants can also treat other menopause symptoms, such as mood swings, anxiety, and depression.
 The downside to these medications is the risk for decreased libido, which is also a common symptom of menopause.

-Gabapentin, an anti-seizure medication sold under the brand names Neurontin and Gralise, may be particularly effective for women who experience hot flashes at night.
+Gabapentin (Neurontin), an anti-seizure medication, may be particularly effective for women who experience hot flashes at night.
 Possible side effects include: